 My only complaint on this dish was the brioche toast was a little soggy when I finally got toward the middle.
-It is quite a large menu item.
+However, it is quite a large entree.
 This piece of chicken was massive.

-Several people in my immediate area ordered this dish as well, and I noticed they had a lot of red-orange sauce drizzled over the dish.
+Several people in my immediate area ordered this entree, and I noticed they had a lot of red-orange sauce drizzled over the dish.
 It was some sort of aioli, and I am not a fan of most aioli’s.
-Therefore, I ordered mine without.
+Therefore, I ordered mine without it.

-My son ordered the Allergy-Friendly Pancakes with Bacon on this visit.
-In fact, it’s his go-to order when we dine at California Grill brunch.
-The chef makes pancakes from an allergy-friendly batter they have on hand.
+My son ordered the allergy-friendly pancakes with bacon on this visit.
+It’s one of his go-to orders when dining at California Grill brunch.

 The experience includes a lot of food, live music, and a unique atmosphere.
-You are paying for this, so make the most of your brunch at the top.
+Remember, you are paying for this, so make the most of your brunch at the top.